uiua-lang/uiua/site/text/experimental.md

 ## Array Swizzles

-Array swizzles allow you to extract rows from and array in a concise way.
+Array swizzles allow you to extract rows from an array in a concise way.
 They are written with a `⋊` followed by some letters.
 The `⋊` will format from `''` if followed by letters.
 Letters up to `m` start from the first row, Letters back from `z` start from the last row.